KaranDubey400/craftify_resume/README.md

 ## Features

 - **ATS Scanner**: Utilizes NLP algorithms like Spacy and NLTK to analyze resumes and ensure compatibility with Applicant Tracking Systems.
-- **Resume Tailoring**: Helps users tailor their resumes to specific job descriptions by identifying relevant keywords and phrases.
 - **ATS Keyword Mention**: Highlights key ATS keywords mentioned in both the resume and job description, ensuring alignment.
 - **Job Portal**: Offers a job portal feature similar to Google Jobs, providing users with access to job listings.
 - **Streamlit Framework**: Built using Python and Streamlit framework for a user-friendly interface.

-## Installation

-To use Craftify, follow these steps:

-1. Clone or download the repository to your local machine.
-2. Install the required libraries using pip:

-   pip install -r requirements.txt

-4. Run the Streamlit app:

-   streamlit run streamlit_app.py

-## Usage

-1. **ATS Scanner**: Upload your resume to the application to analyze its compatibility with ATS.
-2. **Resume Tailoring**: Enter a job description to receive suggestions on how to tailor your resume accordingly.
-3. **ATS Keyword Mention**: View highlighted ATS keywords mentioned in both the resume and job description.
-4. **Job Portal**: Explore job listings and apply directly from the application.

 ## Technologies Used